JSTOR-Labs/plant-humanities/cinnamon/README.md

 [^ref14]: Johan Heniger, _Hendrik Adriaan van Reede tot Drakenstein (1636-1691) and Hortus Malabaricus: A Contribution to the History of Dutch Colonial Botany_ (Rotterdam and Boston: A.A.
 Balkema, 1986), 37–38; and Harold J. Cook, _Matters of Exchange: Commerce, Medicine, and Science in the Dutch Golden Age_ (New Haven: Yale University Press, 2007), 310–317.

-[^ref15]: Tinde van Andel and Nadine Barth, “Paul Hermann’s Ceylon Herbarium (1672-1679) at Leiden, the Netherlands,” _Taxon_ 67, no. 5 (2018): 977–988, there 981.
+[^ref15]: Tinde van Andel and Nadine Barth, “Paul Hermann’s Ceylon Herbarium (1672-1679) at Leiden, the Netherlands,” _Taxon_ 67, no. 5 (2018): 977–988, there 981, [doi.org/10.12705/675.8](https://doi.org/10.12705/675.8).

 [^ref16]: Lisbet Koerner, _Linnaeus: Nature and Nation_ (Cambridge, Massachusetts and London: Harvard University Press, 1999), 36.

-[^ref17]: Paul Hermann, _Horti academici Lugduno-Batavi catalogus exhibens Plantarum omnium Nomina, quibus ab anno MDCLXXXI ad annum MDCLXXXVI Hortus fuit instructus ut & Plurimarum in eodem cultarum & à nemine hucusque editarum Descriptiones & Icones_ (Lugduni Batavorum: Apud Cornelium Boutesteyn, 1687), 130; quoted in Heniger, _Hendrik Adriaan van Reede tot Drakenstein_, 155.
+[^ref17]: Paul Hermann, [_Horti academici Lugduno-Batavi catalogus exhibens Plantarum omnium Nomina, quibus ab anno MDCLXXXI ad annum MDCLXXXVI Hortus fuit instructus ut & Plurimarum in eodem cultarum & à nemine hucusque editarum Descriptiones & Icones_](https://bibdigital.rjb.csic.es/records/item/13585-horti-academici-lugduno-batavi-catalogus) (Lugduni Batavorum: Apud Cornelium Boutesteyn, 1687), [130](https://bibdigital.rjb.csic.es/viewer/13585/?offset=#page=150&viewer=picture&o=bookmark&n=0&q=); quoted in Heniger, _Hendrik Adriaan van Reede tot Drakenstein_, 155.

-[^ref18]: Albertus Seba, “An Account of the Cinnamon Tree in Ceylon, and Its Several Sorts.
+[^ref18]: Albertus Seba, [“An Account of the Cinnamon Tree in Ceylon, and Its Several Sorts.
 Communicated by the Chief Inspector of the Cinnamon Trade and Manufacture in that Island to Albertus Seba, a Noted Druggist at Amsterdam.
-Translated by the late Dr. Scheuchzer, F. R. S.,” _Philosophical Transactions_ 36, no. 409 (1730): I, 97–109.
+Translated by the late Dr. Scheuchzer, F. R. S.,”](https://doi.org/10.1098/rstl.1729.0012) _Philosophical Transactions_ 36, no. 409 (1730): I, 97–109.

 [^ref19]: Daniela Bleichmar, “Botanical Conquistadors: The Promises and Challenges of Imperial Botany in the Hispanic Enlightenment,” in Yota Batsaki, Sarah Burke Cahalan, and Anatole Tchikine, eds., _The Botany of Empire in the Long Eighteenth Century_ (Washington, D.C.: Dumbarton Oaks Research Library and Collection, 2016), 35–60; and Matthew James Crawford, _The Andean Wonder Drug: Cinchona Bark and Imperial Science in the Spanish Atlantic 1630-1800_ (Pittsburgh: University of Pittsburgh Press, 2016), 76–77.

 [^ref20]: Neil Safier, “Fruitless Botany: Joseph de Jussieu’s South American Odyssey,” in James Delbourgo and Nicholas Dew, eds., _Science and Empire in the Atlantic World_ (New York: Routledge, 2008), 203–224.

-[^ref21]: Catherine E. Burdick, “Patagonian Cinnamon and Pepper: Blending Geography in Alonso de Ovalle’s Tabula Geographica Regni Chile (1646),” _Imago Mundi_ 66, no. 2 (2014): 196–212.
+[^ref21]: Catherine E. Burdick, “Patagonian Cinnamon and Pepper: Blending Geography in Alonso de Ovalle’s Tabula Geographica Regni Chile (1646),” _Imago Mundi_ 66, no. 2 (2014): 196–212, [doi.org/10.1080/03085694.2014.902581](https://doi.org/10.1080/03085694.2014.902581).

 [^ref22]: Jonathan I. Israel, _Dutch Primacy in World Trade, 1585-1740_ (Oxford: Clarendon Press, 1989), 251–252.
 The estimate comes from Jacques Savary des Bruslons, _Dictionnaire universel de commerce of 1723_.
 The Real Sociedad Económica de Madrid calculated in 1780 that 600.000 pounds of Dutch cinnamon were consumed by Spanish America each year.
 See Daniela Bleichmar, _Visible Empire: Botanical Expeditions and Visible Culture in the Hispanic Enlightenment_ (Chicago and London: University of Chicago Press, 2012), 132.

-[^ref23]: Irene Fattacciu, “The Resilience and Boomerang Effect of Chocolate: A Product’s Globalization and Commodification,” in Bethany Aram and Bartolomé Yun-Casalilla, eds., _Global Goods and the Spanish Empire, 1492-1824: Circulation, Resistance and Diversity_ (Houndmills and Basingstoke: Palgrave Macmillan, 2014), 255–273.
+[^ref23]: Irene Fattacciu, “The Resilience and Boomerang Effect of Chocolate: A Product’s Globalization and Commodification,” in Bethany Aram and Bartolomé Yun-Casalilla, eds., _Global Goods and the Spanish Empire, 1492-1824: Circulation, Resistance and Diversity_ (Houndmills and Basingstoke: Palgrave Macmillan, 2014), 255–273, [doi.org/10.1057/9781137324054_14](https://doi.org/10.1057/9781137324054_14).

-[^ref24]: Francisco Mallari, S.J., “The Mindanao Cinnamon,” _Philippine Quarterly of Culture and Society_ 2, no. 4 (1974): 190–194; and Russell K. Skowronek, “Cinnamon, Ceramics, and Silks: Tracking the Manila Galleon Trade in the Creation of the World Economy,” in Chunming Wu, ed., _Early Navigation in the Asia-Pacific Region: A Maritime Archaeological Perspective_ (Singapore: Springer Science+Business Media, 2016), 59–74.
+[^ref24]: Francisco Mallari, S.J., “The Mindanao Cinnamon,” _Philippine Quarterly of Culture and Society_ 2, no. 4 (1974): 190–194, https://www.jstor.org/stable/29791158; and Russell K. Skowronek, “Cinnamon, Ceramics, and Silks: Tracking the Manila Galleon Trade in the Creation of the World Economy,” in Chunming Wu, ed., _Early Navigation in the Asia-Pacific Region: A Maritime Archaeological Perspective_ (Singapore: Springer Science+Business Media, 2016), 59–74.

 [^ref25]: Bleichmar, _Visible Empire_, 123–126.